🔧 Tools 📰 Blog 🥽 XR Hub

 how often the traffic model refreshes for active navigations

-Your phone is a sensor in the network
+Your phone is a sensor in the Google Maps traffic network

 Here's the part that surprised me most when I first understood it properly.
 The traffic data Google Maps shows you is not coming from roadside sensors or traffic cameras.
 It's coming from phones.
 Phones like yours.